This session is part of the Therapies in the School Online Conference 8

 Once you purhcase an online course, you will have the opportunity to take an exam to test your retention of the material.
 If you have purchased this course, please ensure you have logged in to your account in order to take the exam.
 The exam must be completed with a pass rate of 80% or more in order to receive your certificate of attendance.

 Education Resources Inc. is an AOTA Approved Provider of professional development.
-Course approval ID#04506.
-This Distance Learning-Independent course is offered at 1.5 contact hours 0.15 CEUs, Intermediate Level, Foundational Knowledge.
+Course approval ID#04491.
+This Distance Learning-Interactive course is offered at 3 contact hours 0.3 CEUs.
+(Intermediate level, OT Service Delivery, Professional Issues).
 AOTA does not endorse specific course content, products or clinical procedures.
-This course can be used toward your NBCOT renewal requirements for 1.5 units.
+This course can be used toward your NBCOT renewal requirements for 3 units.
 This course meets the approval of the TX Board of OT Examiners.

 Education Resources Inc. 266 Main St, Medfield, MA 02052 • 800-487-6530